 A man told his son he didn't have TV back in his day.
 The son then asked him what his Dad forbade him from doing in that case.

-In Cloak Of Shadows Storm tried to inspire young Harpers complaining about having to raise early, then Elminster finished them off with a handful of tall tales:
+In Cloak Of Shadows Storm tried to inspire young Harpers complaining about having to rise early, then Elminster finished them off with a handful of tall tales:

 Storm: What sort of Knights and Harpers is Faerun breeding these days?
 Why, when I was your age...